MingzhenAo/Constraint-Programming/README.md

 * data_analysismode1.xlsx and data_analysismode2.xlsx

-  Each of them saves all the figures and data information that are used or may used in my thesis.
+  Each of them saves all the figures and data information that are used or may be used in my thesis.
 * run_izplus.py

   A script is used to run the izplus solver for all models.
 I separately create a script for it because izplus is based on docker.